-- Complaint resolution that is independent, fair and timely, raising community awareness of our role and ensuring our services are accessible. - Improved public administration through own motion investigations and promoting good practice. - Review and investigation of certain child deaths and improvements to public administration to reduce or prevent child deaths. - Inspection of the records of telecommunications interception activities and review of appeals by overseas students. - Good governance and maintaining a skilled and valued workforce.
+- Complaint resolution that is independent, fair and timely, raising community awareness of our role and ensuring our services are accessible. - Improved public administration through own motion investigations and promoting good practice. - Review and investigation of certain child deaths and family and domestic violence fatalities and improvements to public administration to reduce or prevent child deaths and family and domestic violence fatalities. - Inspection of the records of telecommunications interception activities and review of appeals by overseas students. - Good governance and maintaining a skilled and valued workforce.